If you have attempted to use an electric scooter and ran into some issues, you may be wondering why won’t my top-rated electric scooter move.

 Electric scooters are amazing pieces of technology, but they can run into problems once in a while.
 In other words, there are many possible reasons for your scooter not being able to move.
 Some common issues are a bad electric motor, a ruined electrical component, or a faulty charger.
 In the more extreme cases, it could be loose wires, a damaged power switch, or a dead battery.
 In that case, check these components first if your scooter is not working properly.
 And, if it won’t work anymore, consider reading our Ninebot by Segway Kickscooter ES4 review for another option.

-Don’t fret about an immobile scooter.
+Don’t fret about an immobile scooter, especially if you have the model in our Gymax review.
 We have some answers for you.

 The primary offender when it comes to a scooter that won’t move is a depleted or malfunctioning battery.